ProjectPythia/.github/.github/CONTRIBUTING.md

 Your cookbook is now ready to have content added.
 In the rest of this guide, we will mostly assume that you are familiar with git/GitHub.
 If not, we recommend reading through our [GitHub tutorials in Foundations](https://foundations.projectpythia.org/foundations/getting-started-github.html).

+## Update repository-specific text

+- [ ] Automatically adjust link paths that need to be changed from the `cookbook-template` to your new cookbook by manually trigger the action “trigger-replace-links” GitHub action.
+Do this by navigating to "Actions" -> "trigger-replace-links" -> "Run workflow".
+- [ ] Edit `_config.yml`.
+These will show up on your [card in the gallery](https://cookbooks.projectpythia.org/) and are used for filtering.
+  - [ ] title
+  - [ ] thumbnail (not logo).
+You may simply replace the default `thumbnail.png` with your own image
+  - [ ] tags
+- [ ] Edit the `CITATION.cff` file Change the following fields.
+These will show up on your [card in the gallery](https://cookbooks.projectpythia.org/) and on your Zenodo citation.
+  - [ ] title
+  - [ ] authors
+  - [ ] authors' ORCID IDs and affiliation websites (optional)
+  - [ ] description/abstract
+  - [ ] Cookbook contributor name
+- [ ] Edit the `notebooks/how-to-cite.md` file with your Cookbook title in the line, "The material in <This Cookbook> is licensed ..."

 ## Set up the environment

 1. [Clone the repository](https://foundations.projectpythia.org/foundations/github/github-cloning-forking.html) in your local workspace